 Your Budget and Payment Options

 Additionally, it’s worth considering how you’ll pay your influencers.
-For example, will they charge you a flat fee per post, or will you give them a cut of any sales that they drive?
+For example, will they charge you a flat fee per post, or will you give them a cut of any sales they drive?

 Audience